Vehicle Regulations – overview for class B

 • Visibility and wipers

-Read more in Roadworthy and safe condition.
+Read more in Roadworthy and safe condition and follow the routines in the Safety check (technical car).

 Tires and chains